AlexandreFenyo/net-monitor/README.md

 The development server runs on port 8082, therefore you can launch the net-monitor server with Eclipse on port 8080.
 This way, the net-monitor server answers to http requests sent to http://localhost:8080/net-monitor and to web socket connections sent to http://localhost:8080/net-monitor/dispatch/socket.

-Connect your browser to http://localhost:8082/src/main/webapp/index-serve.html to
+Connect your browser to the development server: http://localhost:8082/src/main/webapp/index-serve.html

-[ note : attention au process node.js qui peut tourner en background sous Windows ]

 # Support